 The amortized cost of marketable securities is adjusted for amortization of premiums and accretion of discounts to maturity.
-At March 31, 2022 and December 31, 2021, the balance in accumulated other comprehensive loss was comprised solely of activity related to marketable securities.
-For the three months ended March 31, 2022, the Company recognized realized losses on the sale or maturity of marketable securities of less than \$0.1 million, as a result, the Company reclassified amounts out of accumulated other comprehensive loss during the period.
-There were no realized gains or losses on the sale or maturity of marketable securities for the three months ended March 31, 2021.
+At December 31, 2021, the balance in accumulated other comprehensive loss was comprised solely of activity related to marketable securities.
+For the nine months ended September 30, 2021, there were no sales of marketable securities and no realized gains or losses on the sale or maturity of marketable securities.